Estimated reading time: 13 minutes

 Different Consumer Drone Categories Have Different Flight Times:

-Here are different categories of drones in reference to their flight time
+Here are different categories of drones regarding their flight time

 - Beginner Drones- 5–10 minutes